jrucker2004/switch_tester/Kailh/Kailh Speed Gold/README.md

 The way this switch activates is very inconsistent.
-I ran the test 10 times instead of 5 t0 try and get a better sample size.
+I ran the test 10 times instead of 5 to try and get a better sample size.